JakeRoggenbuck/auto-clock-speed/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    get-available-governors    Get the available governor
-    get-cpu-governors          The governors of the individual cores get-cpu-speeds             The speed of the individual cores get-cpus                   The names of the core
-    get-freq                   The overall frequency of your cpu get-turbo                  Get whether turbo is enabled or not help                       Prints this message or the help of the given subcommand(s) monitor                    Monitor each cpu, it's min, max, and current speed, along with the governor run                        Run the daemon, this checks and edit your cpu's speed
+    get        Get a specific value or status help       Prints this message or the help of the given subcommand(s) monitor    Monitor each cpu, it's min, max, and current speed, along with the governor run        Run the daemon, this checks and edit your cpu's speed
 ```